-The width of the stroke on the current object, expressed as a <length>.
-If a percentage is used, the <width> is expressed as a percentage of the current viewport.
-(See Processing rules when using absolute unit identifiers and percentages.)
+The width of the stroke on the current object, expressed as a $\leq length >$.
+If a percentage is used, the < width > is expressed as a percentage of the current viewport.
+(See Units.)

 A zero value causes no stroke to be painted.
 A negative value is an error (see Error processing).